New York Fun Facts & Trivia

 Governor Thomas E. Dewey Thruway in Yonkers, New York

-The 641-mile transportation network known as the Governor Thomas E. Dewey Thruway is the longest toll road in the United States.
+The 641-mile Governor Thomas E. Dewey Thruway is the longest toll road in the United States.

-One out of every 21 New York City people is a millionaire.
+One in every 21 New Yorkers is a millionaire.

-In New York, a law states that a license must be purchased before hanging clothes on a clothesline.
+In New York, a law requires a license to hang clothes on a clothesline.

 The Woodstock Music and Arts Fair was held in Bethel, New York.